-Whether you don’t want to use Personal Capital or you can’t use Personal Capital — and there are definitely reasons why either or both may be true, which we’ll explore later — keep reading to learn about several Personal Capital alternatives that will fulfill all your personal wealth management needs.
+Whether you don’t want to use Personal Capital or you can’t use Personal Capital — and there are reasons why some consumers actually can’t use it, which we’ll explore later — keep reading to learn about several Personal Capital alternatives that will fulfill all your personal wealth management needs.

 What is Personal Capital?

 Personal Capital, acquired by Empower Retirement in August 2020 for $825 million (with another $175 million set aside for growth), is defined by their new owners as “ … a digital-first registered investment adviser and wealth manager.”

 While their white-glove financial planning and advisement services are how the company ultimately generates revenue, they aren’t the same services that get most users in the door.

 For the majority of users, Personal Capital is a wealth management application they can use to add, view, and manage various traditional financial accounts — think bank accounts, retirement accounts, credit card accounts, investment accounts, etc. — all in one place.
 It’s important to note here that Personal Capital only works for U.S.-based users and accounts.

 Personal Capital also offers other traditional wealth management app features, including a net worth estimator, a budget calculator where users can track monthly income and costs, and a savings planner where users can put this budgeting info to practice creating tracking progress toward their financial goals.